11 July 2023

 Plains Emerald -- new for Michigan

-Plains Emerald (Somatochlora ensigera) is an attractive dragonfly found primarily west of the Mississippi River.
+Plains Emerald (Somatochlora ensigera) is found primarily west of the Mississippi River.
 Eastern records come from three U.S. states (Wisconsin, Indiana, and Ohio) and one Canadian province (Ontario, although there are multiple records from western Ontario and provinces further west).
 There are no previous Michigan records.

 As part of our efforts to document the distribution of Michigan Odonata, the Michigan Department of Environment, Great Lakes, and Energy (EGLE; formerly the Department of Environmental Quality) has been sending us nymphs collected during their watershed surveys.
 These surveys only identify aquatic macroinvertebrates to family, so Darrin has been spending winter days identifying as many to species as possible, and we've garnered many new county-level records form these efforts.